tbkazakova/even_corpus/README.md

 # even_corpus
-There are files for creating Bystraja Even Corpus.
+Here are files for creating Bystraja Even Corpus.

 It is my thesis and a project of our expedition team from HSE.